-| Tuscan Rider's Misfortune
+Tuscan Rider's Misfortune

-Defending champion George Claes returned to confirm his 1946 Paris-Roubaix victory.
-But it was a little known Tuscan rider that stole the day.
+Defending champion George Claes returned to confirm that his 1946 Paris-Roubaix victory was not a fluke.

+A little known Tuscan rider that stole the day.
 Olimpio Bizzi dropped his two breakaway companions with 212 km remaining in the race and rode solo through the Italian mining villages of northern France.
 Disaster struck the Italian when his rear wheel snapped.
 He quickly got a replacement but his big lead was down to 40 seconds.
-An ever attentive Claes accelerated.
-A Claes led a 3 rider group caught and dropped a tearful Bizzi.
+An ever attentive Claes accelerated and a Claes led a 3 rider group caught and dropped a tearful Bizzi.

 Frenchman Louis Thietard led out the sprint in the Velodrome.
-Easily Claes flew around Thietard's lead out to claim his second consecutive victory.
+Claes easily flew around Thietard's lead out to claim his second consecutive victory.
 After the race Claes complimented Bizzi for such an extraordinary effort with so little luck.

 P-R April 6, 1947 |